ericrosenbrown/nlmap_spot/spot_utils/README.md

 - get_depth_color_pose.py should have options for visual vs. map frame
 - arguments should be passed in at command line instead of hard coded
 - move_spot_to has temporary "stupid" class, and should have adjustable approach range, and also handle obstacles, and also connect to seed frame
+- timeout for move_spot_to should be considered more, also make navigation more advance (todo above)

 ## BUGS
 - (?)
 I am using the hand frame for get_depth_color_pose.py but I should double check that this is aligned with hand color frame